 You’ve heard many experts saying, “write great content” and I’m sure you wondered many times what is great content and how does the perfect blog post look like.
+In this post, we will analyze the structure of the ideal article.
+For an influencer roundup post, there are rules though.

 The first thing your readers will see is the headline of your post.
 They see the title even before coming on your blog.
 Your potential clients scroll down in their news feed on social media and they see a link to a post.
 They only spend about 3 seconds to decide if they are going to click that link and check the post.
 In this time, their brains analyze two things: the title of the post and the image.